V0lk3n/V0lk3n.github.io/writeup/DeadSecCTF-2023/DeadSecCTF2023-WriteUp.md

 ![12-LocateFlag](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/3c37352d-0be5-4de5-81b0-8e970f8e8266)

 Great we find the flag!
 Let's try to read it.
-But first, we will try to read the ```requirements.txt``` to be sure that it work, because maybe there are additionnal protection on the ```flag.txt``` file.
+But first, we will try to read the ```requirements.txt``` which is at our location, to be sure that it work, because maybe there are additionnal protection on the ```flag.txt``` file.

 ```
 127.0.0.1;whoami;dir${IFS}-a;cat${IFS}requirements.txt